ronoc160/image-annotation-tool/README.md

 ## ✨ Features

-- **📤 Image Upload**
+### 📤 Image Upload

 - Drag-and-drop or click-to-upload
-  - Uploader auto-hides when an image is active
+- Uploader auto-hides once an image is active
-  - Show/hide toggle for uploader from the toolbar
+- Toggle uploader visibility from the toolbar

-- **🔺 Polygon Annotations**
+### 🔺 Polygon Annotations

 - Click to place points
 - Click near the first point to close the shape
-  - Drag points or move the entire shape
+- Drag points or move the entire polygon
 - Double-click a point to remove it
 - Press `Esc` to cancel drawing

-- **➡️ Arrow Annotations**
+### ➡️ Arrow Annotations

-  - Click and drag to create an arrow
+- Click and drag to draw an arrow
-  - Edit start or end point by dragging
+- Drag start or end points to adjust
-  - Drag center to move the whole arrow
+- Drag center handle to move the entire arrow

-- **📋 Sidebar Zone Management**
+### 📋 Sidebar Zone Management

-  - Displays all annotation zones
+- View all annotation zones
-  - Inline editing for names and labels
+- Inline rename and label editing
 - Select or delete annotations
-  - Live updates with canvas
+- Real-time canvas sync

-- **🛠 Toolbar**
+### 🛠 Toolbar

-  - Select tools: `Select`, `Polygon`, `Arrow`
+- Tool selection: `Select`, `Polygon`, `Arrow`
-  - JSON export (only shown when data is present)
+- JSON export button (visible only when data exists)
 - Toggle image uploader

-- **⌨️ Keyboard Shortcuts**
+### ⌨️ Keyboard Shortcuts

 - `Esc`: Deselect or cancel current action
 - `Backspace` / `Delete`: Remove selected annotation

 ---